influxdata/docs-v2/content/v2.0/cloud/monitor-alert/manage-notification-endpoints/create-notification-endpoints.md

    - For Slack, create an [Incoming WebHook](https://api.slack.com/incoming-webhooks#posting_with_webhooks) in Slack, and then enter your webHook URL in the **Slack Incoming WebHook URL** field.

    - For PagerDuty, [create a new service](https://support.pagerduty.com/docs/services-and-integrations#section-create-a-new-service), [add an integration for your service](https://support.pagerduty.com/docs/services-and-integrations#section-add-integrations-to-an-existing-service), and then enter the PagerDuty integration key for your new service in the **Routing Key** field.
+By default, the PagerDuty client URL is https://events.pagerduty.com/v2/enqueue.
+For details, see [PagerDuty documentation](https://v2.developer.pagerduty.com/docs/send-an-event-events-api-v2).

 6. Click **Create Notification Endpoint**.